 Osprey Atmos AG 65 as a Travel Backpack

-The Osprey Atmos AG 65 was designed for hikers, not travelers.
+Can you use the Atmos as a travel backpack?
+Well the Osprey Atmos AG 65 was designed for hikers, not travelers.

 But in no way does that mean it’s not a great backpack for travelers.

-Even if you plan to travel the world only in hostels, never going camping, never hitchiking, never being outside, and never really needing any of it's features, the Osprey Atmos AG 65 is still a stellar travel backpack.
+Even if you plan to travel the world only in hostels, never going camping, never hitchhiking, never being outside, and never really needing any of it’s features, the Osprey Atmos AG 65 is still a stellar travel backpack.

-The only downfall about the Osprey AG 65 as a travel backpack is that since its' designed for hiking, it isn't designed for traveling.
+The only downfall about the Osprey AG 65 as a travel backpack is that since it’s designed for hiking, it isn’t designed for traveling.

-In contrast, a lot of modern travel backpacks (like Nomatic or Tortuga) don't give a crap about hiking needs - only traveling needs.
+In contrast, a lot of modern travel backpacks (like AER or Tortuga) don’t give a crap about hiking needs – only traveling needs.
 They have then designed their bags accordingly, making their bags open more like suitcases.